Written on: May 2024 / Updated on: April 2025

 Roasted Cauliflower with Sumac: This dish is deceptively simple.
 Sumac adds a touch of tanginess, creating a perfect balance with the tahini sauce.

 No Easter table is complete without a refreshing salad!
-Choose between my Festive Salad or the Spinach and Dried Fig Salad for a delightful addition to your meal.
+Choose between my Festive Salad, the Spinach and Dried Fig Salad or my Green Apple Salad for a delightful addition to your meal.

 Don't Forget the Starches!